 The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex. — The 19th Amendment to the U.S. Constitution

 On August 26 — Women’s Equality Day, as designated by Congress in 1973 — women will gather virtually and in person to commemorate the 100th anniversary of the 19th amendment of the U.S. Constitution.
 The Women Take the Stage event takes place two days after the start of the fall semester and Professor of Women’s Studies Betty Bayer hopes the timing will allow students, faculty and staff to attend.
+The event will be livestreamed on the HWS Quad.

 “This is not a celebration of the amendment,” she says, noting that it did not grant all women the right to vote, “but a commemoration and a recognition of all the labor that’s gone into voter rights.”
 Bayer explains that the event is designed to amplify women’s voices, encourage voter registration, increase the number of women in elected office and support access to free, fair and safe elections.